Description of the Maine-Syracuse Longitudinal Study

 Michael A. Robbins, PhD (co-Director) firstname.lastname@example.org

 The Maine-Syracuse Longitudinal Study (MSLS) of aging, cardiovascular disease and cognitive performance has had its home in the Department of Psychology at the University of Maine since 1976.
-Participants of the study include persons of all adult ages living in the communities represented by central New York.
-One must follow longitudinal subjects wherever they go, and thus the study now includes former residents of central New York who live in Maine and many other states.
-Longitudinal study (following the same individuals at prescribed intervals over time) is the ideal design for the study of aging.
+Participants in the study are persons from the entire adult age-span living in the communities represented by central New York.
+One must follow longitudinal study subjects wherever they go, and thus the MSLS now includes former residents of central New York who live in Maine and many other states.
+The longitudinal study paradigm (following the same individuals at prescribed intervals over time) is the ideal design for the study of aging.

-Professors Merrill Elias and Michael Robbins have been director and co-director respectively of the study for most of its years in Maine.
-Details of the study are as follows.
+Professors Merrill Elias and Michael Robbins have been principal and co-principal investigators respectively throughout the 40 years of MSLS presence at the University of Maine.
 Professor Elias is a psychologist and a cardiovascular epidemiologist and Professor Robbins brings his expertise in social psychology and health psychology to the project.

 The MSLS has a rich data base.
-There are from one to seven longitudinal waves of data available for over 2000 community participants on risk factors for cardiovascular disease, clinical cognitive performance measures, and personality and lifestyle measures.
+There are seven longitudinal waves of data available for over 1000 community participants and cross-sectional data are available on over 2000 study participants.
+These data include risk factors for cardiovascular disease, data on cardiovascular disease, clinical cognitive performance measures, and personality and lifestyle measures.
 Recent waves of the study include many psychosocial variables, demographic variables, information on medications, and extensive data on cardiovascular risk factors and events such as diabetes, stroke, obesity, smoking, homocysteine, APOE e4 genotype, nutrition, and self-reported activity level.

-The data base is open for research to Maine faculty and students as well as investigators at other institutions who are approved by the study directors and MSLS research committee and meet NIH and University of Maine requirements for research.
-Current activities are directed toward improving the data base so that it may be more widely used by researchers at the University of Maine and elsewhere (data archiving).
+The data base is open for research to Maine faculty and students as well as investigators at other institutions who are approved by the study directors and MSLS research committee and meet NIH and University of Maine requirements for research (More details about the MSLS Design).

 The study involves collaborations at Oxford University, the University of Birmingham, England, the University of South Australia, Temple University, The Center for Public Research in Luxembourg, the University of Virginia, the University of Southern California, and other US institutions.

-Recently contracted formalized research agreements between the University of Maine, the Center for Public Research, the Duchy of Luxembourg, and the Nutrition Center at the University of South Australia has allowed us to expand the MSLS data base with data on nutrition and diet.
-At this point in time, 135 peer reviewed publications have resulted from this study, 24 employing Framingham Heart Study data in collaborative studies (For full list of publications, click here).
+At this point in time, 135 peer reviewed publications have resulted from this study, 24 employing Framingham Heart Study data in collaboration with Framingham Heart Study investigators (For full list of publications, click here).